getchip/PocketCHIP-Docs/source/includes/_advanced.md

 [agent] PIN code: 245261
 ```

-Now you can use the bluetooth device to enter the PIN code, then hit enter.
+Now you can use the Bluetooth device to enter the PIN code, then hit enter.
 The terminal will give some status about the pairing:

 ```shell
 [CHG] Device DC:2C:26:D7:B6:8F Modalias: usb:v05ACp022Cd011B